-As part of obtaining reasonable assurance about whether City of Sulphur, Louisiana's financial statements are free from material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of my audit, and accordingly, I do not express such an opinion.
-The results of my tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+As part of obtaining reasonable assurance about whether City of Sulphur, Louisiana's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+However, providing an opinion on compliance with those provisions was not an objective of my audit, and accordingly, we do not express such an opinion.
+The results of our tests disclosed one instance of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+See 2021-001.